devanshithakar12/Azure-Vision-vs-GCP-Vision/README.md

 ### HACK #1 Detect Faces

-In this hack, we will explore the Vision API features.
-The one we will experiment with is detecting faces.
+In this hack, we will explore the Vision API and its features.
+The one we will take a look at is "detecting faces"

 Steps
 * Click on the three lines to navigate to the drop down list.
 Click on APIs & Services -> Credentials.
 Click  + Create Credentials -> Service Account.
 Select a role -> Basic -> Owner.
 Once created, go to keys -> Add Key -> JSON.
 Save this file inside the directory.
 * Create a virtual env inside your preferred IDE.
 I am using VS Code.
 Once you are in the correct directory, opena terminal and run this command to create a virtual environment.
     * python -m venv gcpdemo
     * gcpdemo/Scripts/activate
-* Install an important library
+* Install some libraries
   * pip install --upgrade google-cloud-vision
   * pip install pandas
   * pip install pillow
 * Open the Interpreter (CNTRL + SHIFT + P) to select your virtual environment.
 * Run the script